mobialia/gwt-android-emu/readme.md

 It's far from complete and very fitted to our needs, but we make it public in the hope that it will be useful for other developers.

-This library doesn't respect the Android Package names, you need to make a "Source->Organize imports" in Eclipse.
+The "android." package names are renamed to "androidemu.", you need to make a "Source->Organize imports" in Eclipse.

 Usage: